leonardopoggiani/Live-migration-Kubernetes-pods/notes/Discorso tesi.md

 Another good example is migration between regions of different cloud infrastructure vendors.
 This allows to achieve the high availability across multiple clouds and ensures disaster recovery through the unification of DevOps workloads deployment.
 For example, you can instantly cope with any performance issues, like maintenance works on your current region or temporary load burst, through simple evacuation of all your containers to another DC.
 One more benefit here is the ability to relocate applications according to the current business requirements and, in such a way, gain the most sufficient quality/price/SLA rate - for example, less performance region can be used as a Private Cloud for the development/testing zone, while another Public one provides the sufficient capacity for production.
 Smooth migration ensures all these changes can be performed without bothering about possible downtimes and profit losses.

 * **Migrating Deep Learning Data and Applications among Kubernetes Edge Nodes**: Many current IoT applications deployed at the edge use deep learning (DL) in their real-time processing and analytics.
 Not only inference but also training is moving to edge devices.
 DL application and dataset migration among these devices are mandatory for scenarios like node failure, user mobility or when nodes need to collaborate (e.g., distributed training).
 Container technologies and Kubernetes (K8s) are being increasingly adopted to manage infrastructure at the edge.
 Unfortunately, there is no built-in mechanism in K8s to support migration of stateful containers between its cluster nodes.
 The K8s cluster's master node generally launches a new fresh container in another node to replace the failed one.
 While there is an existing mechanism for migrating a Pod between K8s nodes, there is no past work investigating the migration of DL datasets and containerized DL applications among K8s cluster nodes.
 In this paper, we present our 1) comprehensive study on the effectiveness and limitations of existing checkpointing mechanisms for containerized DL applications and 2) our comparative performance study of several approaches in migrating DL datasets and applications in a K8s cluster.
 Our results show that migrating states of DL applications and restoring them from their previous states enables faster recovery (reducing training time by 10 to 73 percent) than re-running these models from the beginning regardless of the percentage of epochs that have completed.
 Additionally, our experimental results show that transferring a dataset between K8s workers using the K8s persistent volume with kubectl cp is generally suitable and efficient.
 However, when network latency is high, using our customized middleware with a feedback controller to migrate data in parallel can speed up total migration time compared to the K8s's persistent volume approach alone.

+Actually migrate a pod containing a DL model and then migrate the dataset.

 * **Enabling Live Migration of Containerized Applications Across Clouds**: Live migration, the process of transferring a running application to a different physical location with minimal downtime, can provide many benefits desired by modern cloudbased systems.
 Furthermore, live migration between different cloud providers enables a new level of freedom for cloud users to move their workloads around for performance or business objectives without having to be tied down to any single provider.
 While this vision is not new, to-date, there are few solutions and proof-of-concepts that provide this capability.
 As containerized applications are gaining popularity, we focus on the design and implementation of live migration of containers across cloud providers.
 CloudHopper, our proof-of-concept live migration service for containers to hop around between Amazon Web Services, Google Cloud Platform, and Microsoft Azure is evaluated using a common web-based workload.
 CloudHopper is automated and supports pre-copy optimization, connection holding, traffic redirection, and multiple interdependent container migration.
 It is applicable to a broad range of application use cases.

+Why i need that?
+I gain liberty and flexibility but i have a downtime of nearly 30 seconds during migration.
+Users don't see the delay because there is a mechanism of *hold-and-redirect* that keep the ingress traffic during migration and redirect that traffic when the migration ends.
+This mechanism is implemented using HAProxy.

 * **EVPN/SDN Assisted Live VM Migration between Geo-Distributed Data Centers**: Live Virtual Machine (VM) migration has significantly improved the flexibility of modern Data Centers (DC).
 However, seamless live migration of a VM between geo-distributed DCs faces several challenges due to difficulties in preserving the network configuration after the migration paired with a large network convergence time.
 Although SDN-based approaches can speed up network convergence time, these techniques have two limitations.
 First, they typically react to the new topology by installing new flow rules once the migration is finished.
 Second, because the WAN is typically not under SDN control, they result in sub-optimal routing thus severely degrading the network performance once the VM is attached at the new location.
 In this paper, we identify networking challenges for VM migration across geo-distributed DCs.
 Based on those observations, we design a novel long-haul VM migration scheme that overcomes those limitations.
 First, instead of reactively restoring connectivity after the migration, our SDN-based approach proactively restores flows across the WAN towards the new location with the help of EVPN and VXLAN overlay technologies.
 Second, the SDN controller accelerates the network convergence by announcing the migration to other controllers using MP-BGP control plane messages.
 Finally, the SDN controller resolves the sub-optimal routing problem that arises as a result of migration implementing a distributed anycast gateway.
 We implement our approach as extensions to the OpenDaylight controller.
 Our evaluation shows that our approach outperforms existing approaches in reducing the downtime by 400 ms and increasing the application performance up to 12 times.

+Insted of react *reactively* at a migration, we can react *proactively* using EVPN/VXLAN.
+The SDN controller accelerate the network convergence announcing the migration to others controller using MP-BGP messages.
+Two main problems:
+1. Triangular routing: increase the latency.
+All the traffic destined to a device passes through its home agent.
+2. Hair pinning effect: additional workload on network nodes, increase the congestion level and wastes bandwidth.
+Originates from the *default gateway problem* that occurs when a VM does not flush its ARP table when relocating from one server to another and continues sending packets with the destination MAC address set to that of the original gateway located in the previous DC.

 * **Stateful Container Migration in Geo-Distributed Environments**: Container migration is an essential functionality in large-scale geo-distributed platforms such as fog computing infrastructures.
 Contrary to migration within a single data center, long-distance migration requires that the container's disk state should be migrated together with the container itself.
 However, this state may be arbitrarily large, so its transfer may create long periods of unavailability for the container.
 We propose to exploit the layered structure provided by the OverlayFS file system to transparently snapshot the volumes' contents and transfer them prior to the actual container migration.
 We implemented this mechanism within Kubernetes.
 Our evaluations based on a real fog computing test-bed show that our techniques reduce the container's downtime during migration by a factor 4 compared to a baseline with no volume checkpoint.